sosheskaz/sosheskaz.github.io/_posts/2017-05-05-The-World-Runs-on-Bad-Code.md

 Writing code is easy.
 I really do believe that with effort and willingness to learn, just about anybody can write a simple program.
 The challenge, however, is writing good code.

-In the paraphrased words of Peter Welch (a log of this post is inspired by his essay, [Programming Sucks](https://www.stilldrinking.org/programming-sucks), and its counterpart by a different author,
+In the paraphrased words of Peter Welch (a lot of this post is inspired by his essay, [Programming Sucks](https://www.stilldrinking.org/programming-sucks), and its counterpart by a different author,
 [What Programming is Like](http://blog.samstokes.co.uk/blog/2014/05/01/what-programming-is-like/)),